A structure theorem for homology 4-manifolds with $g_2\leq 5$: Preliminaries

-The collection of all stresses corresponding to a given $d$-embedding $f$ forms a real vector space called the stress space of $f$.
-Let us denote the stress space of $\D$ corresponding to $f$ by $\mathcal{S}(\D_f)$.
+We say that an edge $uv$ participates in a stress $\omega$ if $\omega(uv)\neq 0$, and that a vertex $v$ participates in $\omega$ if there exists a vertex $u$ such that the edge $uv$ participates in $\omega$.
+The collection of all stresses of $G$ corresponding to a given $d$-embedding $f$ forms a real vector space called the {\em stress space} of $G$ corresponding to $f$.
+Let us denote the stress space of $G$ corresponding to $f$ by $\mathcal{S}(G_f)$.
 This stress space can be described in terms of matrices as well.
-Let $card(V)=n$ and $card(E)=m$.
-Let $Rig(G,f)$ be the $dn\times m$ matrix whose rows are labeled by edges and the columns are grouped into blocks of size $d$ labeled by vertices.
-In the rows corresponding to the edge $e=uv$, the $d$-vector occupied in the block column corresponding to the vertex $u$ (resp. $v$) will be $f(u)-f(v)$ (resp. $f(v)-f(u)$).
+Let $|V|=n$ and $|E|=m$.
+Let $Rig(G,f)$ be the $m \times dn$ matrix whose rows are labeled by edges, and the columns are grouped into blocks of size $d$ labeled by vertices.
+In the row corresponding to the edge $e=uv$, the $d$-vector occupied in the block column corresponding to the vertex $u$ (resp. $v$) will be $f(u)-f(v)$ (resp. $f(v)-f(u)$).
 The rest of the columns in that row will be occupied by the zero vector.
-The matrix $Rig(G,f)$ is called the Rigidity matrix of the $d$-embedding $f$ associated with the graph $G$.
-It is easy to see that the stress space of a $d$-embedding $f$ of $G$ is same as left kernel of the Rigidity matrix $Rig(G,f)$.
-If $G$ is a generically $d$-rigid graph, then the rigidity matrix is independent of the choice of $d$-embedding \cite{Kalai}, and in this case, we write the rigidity matrix of a graph $G$ as $Rig(G, d)$ and the corresponding stress space as $\mathcal{S}(\D)$.
+The matrix $Rig(G,f)$ is called the {\em rigidity matrix} of the graph $G$ corresponding to the $d$-embedding $f$.
+It is easy to see that the stress space of a graph $G$ corresponding to a $d$-embedding $f$ is the same as the left kernel of the rigidity matrix $Rig(G,f)$.
+If $G$ is a generically $d$-rigid graph, then the elements in $R\mathcal{E}(G)$ are referred to as generic maps.
+Moreover, in the case of a generically $d$-rigid graph $G$, the dimension of the stress space remains independent of the choice of generic maps \cite{Kalai}.
+In such instances, we denote the rigidity matrix of the graph $G$ as $Rig(G, d)$ and the corresponding stress space as $\mathcal{S}(G)$.
+By a generic $d$-stress (or generic stress when $d$ is understood) of a generically $d$-rigid graph $G$, we mean a stress of $G$ corresponding to a generic map.
+For a generically $d$-rigid graph $G$, define $\gamma(G):=m-dn+{d+1\choose 2}$.

-\begin{Proposition}{\rm\cite{AshimowRoth, Kalai}} Let $G=(V,E)$ be a generically $(d+1)$-rigid graph.
-Then $g_2(G)$ is the dimension of the left kernel of the rigidity matrix $Rig(G,d)$. \end{Proposition}
+\begin{Proposition}{\rm\cite{AshimowRoth, Kalai}} Let $G=(V,E)$ be a generically $d$-rigid graph.
+Then $\gamma(G)$ is the dimension of the left kernel of the rigidity matrix $Rig(G,d)$. \end{Proposition}